-Competitive Procurement: The process of publicly soliciting bids or proposals to select the best provider of materials, equipment, services, concessions, or construction.
-Methods of competitive selection include Request for Quotations, Request for Proposals, Invitation for Bids, Requests for Qualifications, and cooperative contracts (with other agencies) that were competitively procured one of these ways.
+Competitive Procurement: The process of publicly soliciting bids, proposals, or statements of qualifications to select the best Offeror of goods and services.
+Methods of competitive selection include Request for Proposals (RFP), Invitation for Bids (IFB), Requests for Qualifications (RFQ), and cooperative contracts (with other agencies) that were competitively procured one of these ways.

-Competitive Bidding: The process of soliciting bids from bidders, which may result in an award to the lowest responsible, responsive bidder.
+Competitive Bidding: The process of soliciting bids from Offerors, which will result in an award to the lowest responsive bid and responsible Offeror.
 For purposes of this policy, either PMGAA or a cooperating agency may conduct competitive bidding.

-Contract: All types of written agreements, regardless of what they may be called, for the procurement of materials, equipment, services, concessions, or construction.
-The Authority shall never enter into an oral contract.
+Contract: All types of written agreements, regardless of what they may be called, for the procurement of goods and services.
+PMGAA shall never enter into an oral contract.